Medic-NG/hospitalrun-frontend/installation.md

 1. Change directory: `cd /srv`
 1. Clone the HospitalRun fork repository: `git clone https://github.com/Medic-NG/hospitalrun-frontend.git`
 1. Change directory to repository folder `cd /srv/hospitalrun-frontend`
+1. Run `chmod u+x scripts/initcouch.sh`
-1. Bring up the containers: `docker-compose up -d`
+1. Build containers: `docker-compose build`
-1. Wait for the containers to pull and go online.
+1. Wait for the containers to build.
 This could take several minutes.
 You will know it's done once you are back in the command prompt.
 If the installation hangs, just hit `Ctrl+C` and run `docker-compose up -d` again.
 It tends to take a while at the `warning "ember-fullcalendar > fullcalendar@3.10.0" has unmet peer dependency "moment@^2.20.1".` build step.
-Just wait for it.
+Just wait for it to complete.
+1. Bring up the containers: `docker-compose up -d`
+1. Once the containers are up, it takes a while for the web frontend to load assets the first time.
+Wait about two minutes and then in the browser go to: `http://ip-address-of-droplet:4200`

 ### Configuration ###
 1. Create a bash script to automate git pulls: `nano /root/git-pull.sh` and insert the following code into the nano editor: